FranciscoMessina00/ProgettoACTAM2023/README.md

 These parameters collectively contribute to the versatile and unique sonic possibilities offered by our synthesizer's flanger effect.

 ## Custom folder/distortion unit
 We've also crafted a distinctive effect – a folder/distortion unit situated at the input of the flanger.
 The initial stage of this unit involves a folder that folds the input sounds a variable number of times, determined by the fold amount parameter.
 This process significantly enhances the harmonic content of the sound.
 Subsequently, the sound traverses through a distortion unit, the intensity of which can range from soft to extremely hard, depending on the distortion parameter.
+Note that the dry/wet only works on the distortion.
+In order to remove the folder simply set fold amount to zero.